theobald-software/theobald-software.github.io/content/_de/xtract-is-for-azure/einfuehrung.md

 ---
 ref: xtract-is-for-azure0
 layout: page
-title: Einführung in Xtract IS for Azure for Azure
+title: Einführung in Xtract IS for Azure
-description: Einführung in Xtract IS for Azure for Azure
+description: Einführung in Xtract IS for Azure
 product: xtract-is-for-azure
 parent: xtract-is-for-azure
 childidentifier: einfuehrung